joshtynjala/actionscript-3.0-developers-guide/display/display-programming/basics-of-display-programming.md

 Blending mode
 A specification of how the contents of two overlapping images should interact.
-Commonly an opaque image on top of another image simply blocks the image underneath so that it isn’t visible at all; however, different blending modes cause the colors of the images to blend together in different ways so the resulting content is some combination of the two images.
+Commonly an opaque image on top of another image simply blocks the image underneath so that it isn't visible at all; however, different blending modes cause the colors of the images to blend together in different ways so the resulting content is some combination of the two images.